RH0627/skin_aging_predictor_app/readme.txt

-Please download all files to your computer and unzip the z01 file
+Please download all files to your computer and unzip the predictor.zip file

 When running the app normally, you will see this GUI